"To those who oppose the death penalty - in my particular case, anything short of death would be cruel and unusual punishment."

 Frightened workers at the oil company had already called the police while Simmons was on his way to his third destination, the Sinclair Mini Mart, where he used to work.
-There he shot two employees who survived.
+There he shot two employees, both of whom survived.

 His last stop was another former workplace, the Woodline Motor Freight, where he shot Joyce Butts.

 “I just wanted to kill Joyce.
-Just Joyce,” he had said to the secretary that he had surrendered to.
+Just Joyce,” he said to the secretary that he told to call the police.